...And Why You Should Do It Today!

-- Google + (For Google My Business)—Once you set up Google+, you can set up a Google My Business page.
-This is important even if you’re a national company, because it provides companies additional brand awareness typically in that top prime search engine results real estate.
+- Google My Business —This is important even if you’re a national company, because it provides companies additional brand awareness typically in that top prime search engine results real estate.

 If you’re a company that relies on local business, a Google My Business property is essential to user’s quickly finding your business online.
 Whether you’re local or national, having a Google My Business page increases your online visibility.
 And who wants to pass up more visibility?

-- YouTube—You can set this up through Google+ as a social channel.
+- YouTube—You can set this up through your Google account.

-- Google AdWords—You can use this if you want to do paid search on Google.
+- Google Ads—You can use this if you want to do paid search on Google.

 - Merchants: Google Shopping allows you to list products that you’re selling through Google search results.
 So if you’re company sells Birkenstocks, and someone Googles “Birkenstocks,” you can get your product (not just your website) to show up in the search results.

 Once you’ve followed these steps, your business will have a good foundation from which to maintain good SEO best practices.
 And your business’s online presence will be a lot safer too!